InterPrivate IV InfraTech Partners Inc. Announces it Will Redeem its Public Shares and Will Not Consummate an Initial Business Combination

-/EIN News/ -- New York, NY, April 11, 2023 (GLOBE NEWSWIRE) -- InterPrivate IV InfraTech Partners Inc. (Nasdaq: IPVIU, IPVI, IPVIW) (the “Company”) announced today that it will redeem all of its issued and outstanding shares of Class A common stock (the “Public Shares”), because the Company’s sponsor has determined that it will not make an additional contribution to the Company’s trust account required in order to further extend the April 9, 2023 deadline under the Company’s Amended and Restated Certificate of Incorporation (the “Charter”) for the Company to complete an initial business combination.
+New York, NY, April 11, 2023 (GLOBE NEWSWIRE) -- InterPrivate IV InfraTech Partners Inc. IPVIU IPVI, IPVIW))) (the "Company") announced today that it will redeem all of its issued and outstanding shares of Class A common stock (the "Public Shares"), because the Company's sponsor has determined that it will not make an additional contribution to the Company's trust account required in order to further extend the April 9, 2023 deadline under the Company's Amended and Restated Certificate of Incorporation (the "Charter") for the Company to complete an initial business combination.
 Following such redemption of the Public Shares, the Company will liquidate and dissolve in accordance with the provisions of the Charter.

 The Company anticipates that the Public Shares will cease trading at or around the close of business on April 12, 2023.
 The Redemption Amount is expected to be paid by April 25, 2023 to holders of Public Shares outstanding at the close of business on April 12, 2023, without any required action on their part.
 On the Redemption date, the Public Shares will be deemed cancelled and will represent only the right to receive the Redemption Amount.
 After April 25, 2023, the Company will cease all operations except for those required to wind up the Company's business.